dengste/org-caldav/README.md

 First off, it is based on WebDAV, which has its own fair share of problems.
-The main design flaw of CalDAV however, is that UID and ressource name (the "filename", if you want) are two different things.
-I know that there are reasons for that (not everything has a UID, like timezones, and you can put several events in one ressource), but this is typical over-engineering to allow some marginal use cases pretty much no one needs.
+The main design flaw of CalDAV however, is that UID and resource name (the "filename", if you want) are two different things.
+I know that there are reasons for that (not everything has a UID, like timezones, and you can put several events in one resource), but this is typical over-engineering to allow some marginal use cases pretty much no one needs.
 Another problem is that you have to do additional round-trips to get Etag and sequence number, which makes CalDAV pretty slow.

-Org-caldav takes the easy route: it assumes that every ressource contains one event, and that UID and ressource name are identical.
+Org-caldav takes the easy route: it assumes that every resource contains one event, and that UID and resource name are identical.
 In fact, Google's CalDAV interface even enforces the latter.
 And while Owncloud does not enforce it, at least it just does it if you create items in its web interface.